 These specialised signs can be used 'standalone' to indicate the location of key points such as exits, stairs, and individual rooms, as well as being used in 'a series' for providing information around a venue or along a pathway for visitors.
 The output volume of each separate AudioSign® can be regulated, and for simplicity the timing delay in repeating the message can also be adjusted.
-According to information from the Australian distributor's website (see http://www.braillianttouch.com.au/audsign.htm), the audio units are easily installed and set-up, and provide "low cost, low maintenance operation".
+According to information from the Australian distributor's website, the audio units are easily installed and set-up, and provide "low cost, low maintenance operation".

-In an exhibition venue or similar, such audio signage could be an excellent service to provide verbal information about a particular location and its surroundings.
-However in a wayfinding role and without the sign having a directional component to it, it is questionable whether the repeated playing and replaying of the recorded message to all nearby pedestrians (whether sensory-impaired or not) constitutes an intrusion or imposition on them.
+Certainly in an exhibition venue or similar, such audio signage could be an excellent service to provide verbal information about a particular location and its surroundings, but in a wayfinding role and without the sign having a directional component to it, there seems a question whether the repeated playing and replaying of the recorded message to all nearby pedestrians (whether sensory-impaired or not) constitutes an intrusion or imposition on them.

-6.5.2 Talking Signs®
+5.5.2 Talking Signs®